ScoutLogic

 New parents have a lot to contend with, and that is before considering their relationship with their managers.
 Employers need to support their workers through this huge life event, at the same time that they need employees to be reliable and motivated.

-1. Create a Supportive Work Culture
+1. Create a supportive work culture

 The obvious way to incentivize working parents is to provide specific care and benefits unavailable to other staff.
 However, if your workplace isn’t supportive, parents may feel unable to claim them without shame.